HealthRecords/health-record-visualizer/_TODOs.md

 # TODOs
 Consolidating top-of-file TODOs I had been using, when this was one file.
 Now that it is several, this needs to done.

+With a single developer, a bug tracker is too heavyweight.

 #  Architecture
 1. Split this file into UI code, and library code.
 We already have text_ui, and xml_reader which use this file.